 - Run a funnel analysis

-- Pick the main area most in need of improvement (homepage, view product, add to cart, etc)
+- Identify the stage most in need of improvement

-- Run a deeper funnel analysis on that main area
+- Run a deeper funnel analysis on that stage

-- Pick the step of that main area most in need of improvement
+- Pick the step of that stage most in need of improvement

 - Make a hypothesis about that step

-- Try to disprove your hypothesis with A/B tests
+- Try to disprove your hypothesis with A/B testing

 Conversion Funnel Optimization Best Practices